wes648/WIGXJPF.jl/README.md

 #+TITLE: WIGXJPF

+Updated to use WIGXJPF 1.12
-A fork of jagot's WIGXJPF.jl with parallelization & up-to-date WIGXJPF

-Link to original [[https://github.com/jagot/WIGXJPF.jl]]

-The original was deprecated in favour of https://github.com/Jutho/WignerSymbols.jl
+A fork of jagot's WIGXJPF.jl with parallelization & up-to-date WIGXJPF Link to original [[https://github.com/jagot/WIGXJPF.jl]] The original was deprecated in favour of https://github.com/Jutho/WignerSymbols.jl

 This is a Julia wrapper for the [[http://fy.chalmers.se/subatom/wigxjpf/][WIGXJPF]] library used to calculate Wigner 3j, 6j and 9j symbols.
 Since the original library is release under the [[https://www.gnu.org/licenses/gpl-3.0.en.html][GPLv3]] license, so is this Julia wrapper.

 * Example usage
   The original library expects all arguments to multiplied by two but the wrapper handles that internally.
 For